nswdpc/silverstripe-datawrapper/docs/en/002_webhooks.md

 Use `webhooks_random_code` to randomise the URL.
 Using this example, the submission URL will look something like `https://mysite.example.com/_datawrapperwebhook/submit/some_random_code_string/`

 This is empty by default.
-It's a good idea to have this as anyone who knows the URL and a Datawrapper chart ID you are using will be able to submit webhook requests.
+It's a good idea to have this value set as anyone who knows the URL and a Datawrapper chart ID you are using will be able to submit webhook requests.